LBALab/lba2remake/README.md

 ## License

-While the original Little Big Adventure 2 game executable, assets and intellectual property belong to Didier Chanfray SARL, the code within this project is released under the [MIT License](LICENSE).
+While the original Little Big Adventure 2 game executable, assets and intellectual property belong to [2.21], the code within this project is released under the [MIT License](LICENSE).
 That being said, if you do anything interesting with this code, please let us know, we'd love to see it!